rmtuckerphx/alexa-skill-serverless-starter-template/README.md

 |---|---|
 | YOUR_SKILL_NAME | Required.
 The user friendly (and translatable) name of your skill that can be used in SSML or cards. |
 | YOUR_NAMESPACE | Required.
 Your organization and skill name (ex: organization-skillname) that is used in creating the names for the service, profiles, users.
+| YOUR_REGION | Required.
+The region to deploy the Lambda function and S3 bucket (ex: us-east-1).

 There are three ways you can update these placeholder values:
 1. Manually open each file and replace the placeholder value with the actual value